-It is indicated by the results in Table 3 that the preschool teachers with high epistemological beliefs have more teaching sections within the scope of early childhood science teaching than those offered by the teachers with low epistemological beliefs.
-It was also revealed that the binary relations between the PCK components in the teaching sections of the preschool teacher group representing the high epistemological profile were more.
-Accordingly, it can be suggested that the participants with high epistemological beliefs extend their pedagogical conceptualizations to a broader scope.
+It is indicated by the results in Table 3 that the pre-school teachers with firm epistemological beliefs have more teaching sections within the scope of early childhood science teaching than those offered by the teachers with low epistemological beliefs.
+Furthermore, it was also revealed that the binary relations between the PCK components in the teaching sections of the pre-school teacher group representing the high epistemological profile were more.
+Accordingly, it can be suggested that the participants with firm epistemological beliefs extend their pedagogical conceptualizations to a broader scope.

-Figure 3 presents the PCK maps created following the analyses performed to define how epistemological beliefs about learning change the interaction between PCK components.
-Accordingly, it is observed that the strongest interactions between PCK components of preschool teachers in the low epistemological profile are between KSU-OTS (26%) and KSU-KISR (21%).
-In addition, KSU (28%), KISR (27%) and OTS (24%) were the components that interacted the most with other components from the teaching sections of participants included in the low epistemological profile.
+Figure 3 presents the PCK maps created following the analyses performed to define how epistemological beliefs about learning to change the interaction between PCK components.
+Accordingly, it is observed that the strongest interactions between PCK components of pre-school teachers in the low epistemological profile are between KSU-OTS (26%) and KSU-KISR (21%).
+In addition, KSU (28%), KISR (27%), and OTS (24%) were the components that interacted the most with other components from the teaching sections of participants included in the low epistemological profile.
 On the other hand, no interaction was found between KSC-KAS, and that the binary relations between other components except OTS-KISR (12%) and KISR-KAS (16%) were quite weak.
 It was discovered that KSC (9%) was the component that interacted the least with other components among the teaching sections of the participants involved in the low epistemological profile.

-LEPKSU-OTS: To protect natural energy resources by raising awareness on what energy is, what its function is, and what the natural energy sources are.
+LEPKSU-OTS: To protect natural energy resources by raising awareness on what energy is, its function, and what the natural energy sources are.
 To understand the importance of saving energy.
 To take part in the society as a conscious consumer role for himself/herself and his/her environment by raising awareness on energy saving.

 LEPKSU-KISR: Children learned by doing and experiencing themselves and realized the application processes themselves.
 Only in situations that might be dangerous did the teacher step in (such as mixing hot water).
 Because we use the experimental method, children do not experience concept confusion with respect to this knowledge.
-Because they don't know anything about science, our work becomes even easier.
+Our work becomes even easier because they don't know anything about science.

 The two sample quotations, which represent the components that interact the most, revealed that participants in the low epistemological profile mostly based their pedagogical conceptualizations on their understanding of children.
-Accordingly, the example of KSU-OTS shows that the participant with low epistemological beliefs directly bases his/her explanation on the concept teaching and awareness-raising rationales.
+Accordingly, the example of KSU-OTS shows that the participant with low epistemological beliefs directly bases his/her explanation on the concept of teaching and awareness-raising rationales.
 It can be said that another participant from the low epistemological profile presenting the KSU-KISR example thinks their understanding of children is very limited and tends to neglect child cognition in relation to prior knowledge and experiences.

 Considering the PCK map of the high epistemological profile, a more balanced interaction was found between the components.
-Accordingly, the strongest interactions between PCK components are seen between KSU-OTS (21%), KSU-KISR (21%) and OTS-KISR (20%).
-In addition, KISR (27%), KSU (26%) and OTS (26%) are the components that interacted the most with other components from the teaching sections of participants included in the high epistemological profile.
+Accordingly, the strongest interactions between PCK components are seen between KSU-OTS (21%), KSU-KISR (21%), and OTS-KISR (20%).
+In addition, KISR (27%), KSU (26%), and OTS (26%) are the components that interacted the most with other components from the teaching sections of participants included in the high epistemological profile.
 On the other hand, it was found that the binary relation between KSC-KAS (4%) was quite weak.
 It was discovered that KSC (9%) was the component that interacted the least with other components among the teaching sections of the participants involved in the high epistemological profile.